An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model: Introduction

 This paper is organized as follows.
-Sections \ref{section:AGM} and \ref{section:COP} review the main results about the affine GARCH model with normal innovations and the main properties of the copula functions respectively.
-In Section \ref{SOPC} we propose a numerical method for pricing the spread options based on the evaluation of a single integral.
-Section \ref{Num} assesses the numerical precision of the formula proposed in Section \ref{SOPC} assuming that the dependence structure between assets is described by a Plackett copula and the univariate distribution of log-returns can be generated from two Heston-Nandi GARCH models.
+Section \ref{section:COP} reviews the main properties of copula functions.
+We propose a numerical method for pricing spread options based on the computation of a single integral in Section \ref{SOPC} while, in Section \ref{section:AGM}, we review the main features of the three univariate option pricing models that we use to test the performance of our procedure.
+Indeed, we analyze numerically the precision of the formula in Section \ref{Num}.
+In Section \ref{Sect:CopGARCH}, we remark that, contrary to the procedure developed in \cite{chiou}, the dependence structure of log-returns is described by a copula function on the entire time to maturity window and, therefore, we discuss a procedure for converting the parameters of our pricing formula to those of a bivariate GARCH process where the innovations are correlated according to a copula function.
 Section \ref{conclude} concludes the paper.